 Games & Fun

 - Logic puzzles or games (Logic Links and Kanoodle are two of our favorites)

 - Word games (We like Boggle, Apples to Apples Freestyle, Story Cubes, Madlibs Jr.)

 - Trivia card games (my kids love the Professor Noggin series)

-- A card game of any kind – Zobmondo is a hit with the older kids in my house.
+- A card game or dice game of any kind – Zobmondo is a hit with the older kids in my house.

 - Kinetic sand

 - The classic that never gets old – a Rubik’s cube or Slinky

 - Kinetic flow ring… these things are so cool!